2013–14 Washington State Cougars women's basketball team

 The 2013–14 Washington State Cougars women's basketball team represented Washington State University during the 2013–14 NCAA Division I women's basketball season.
 The cougars, led by seventh year head coach June Daugherty, played their games at the Beasley Coliseum and were members of the Pac-12 Conference.
 They finished the season with a record of 17–17 overall, 9–9 in Pac-12 play for a seventh place finish.
 They lost in the semifinals of the 2014 Pac-12 Conference women's basketball tournament to Oregon State.
-They were invited to the 2014 Women's National Invitation Tournament which they lost to Montana in the first round.
+They were invited to the 2014 Women's National Invitation Tournament, where they lost to Montana in the first round.